PeterConstable/PythonTutorial/4_More_Assignment_Numbers_Strings.md

 42
 ```

-Next up
+## What's next

-You may be wondering, _Have we finally learned everything we need to know about numbers, strings and variables?_ Need you ask?
-There are still lessons to come exploring the Math module, and the re module for working with regular expressions.
-But first, there are other useful and more general things to learn.
-In the next lesson, we'll learn about other basic types for sequences and collections.
+There's more we could cover on numbers and strings, but it's time for something else.
+In the next lesson, we'll learn about another booleans and logical expressions.